 - Websites Go Dark: Many sites that host information relevant to your solicitations may not be accessible after the shutdown.
-Please make sure to copy and save the following information prior to October 1:
+Please make sure to copy and save the following information if you are working on a proposal:

 - A copy of your solicitation

 - Frequently asked questions (FAQ) related to the agency or solicitation